t-mart/ItemVersion/README.md

 ## Useful for

 - Clearing your bags and bank of old stuff
-- Identifying gear from your transmog runs
+- Identifying loot from your transmog runs
 - Looking back on WoW history

 ## Features